WildLotus-15/CS50W-Project-5-Final/README.md

 After adding all contents of the post to the card, post liking functionality kicks in first of all I designed it in a such way that like amount identificator and like logo are on the same line and if like amount is equal to zero it isn't displaying at all.
 Then using click event listener on like logo with update like function post like is being updated, its response returns new amount and new status so with the use of that resources page reloading isn't required.

+In the end every post is having its own comments section, which is populated with comments after clicking on it.
+To make that happen post id is being sent via fetch call.
+After getting post instance comments are being filtered based on that post, after recieving that response in JS, comments are appended to post at the bottom. also comment input is being displayed where user can type new comment and then save it. all this proccess runs without requirement of refreshing page.
+When comment is created its dropdown is being added where are located comment edit and remove links. only its author can use this functionality. also comment has like icon where users can leave their reactions.

+create post function first gets all the data that is required to add new post entry to the database and then sends it using fetch call

+For post liking defined update like function is being run.
+After successfull fetch like is added or removed in dependence of resulting if statement and all data that was being returend from response is used to update post state so there will be no requirment for page to refresh.